Gabriel-Valin/honeystack-assessment/README.md

 - Use external tools to storage sensitive info (API Keys, Database Credentials) like Amazon Web Secrets or Vault from HashCorp

 ### Bonus
-If this application will receives HTTP Request to execute some action or do some job I would change the express to fastify
+If this application will handle HTTP Requests to execute some action or do some job I would change the express to fastify
 - Fastify uses fast-json-stringify by Matteo Collina with built-in functions based on schemas for serialize objects too fast
 - Fastify uses a radix tree for routing - a compact and optimized tree built during server setup.
 - It’s minimalist, with a strong focus on core performance